NomiCytrin/ovn-isolation-deployment/testing/dpu/README.md

 In the `[dpu]` section, you need to specify the dpu system where the ovn chassis will be deployed. assign the following variables:
 - encap_ip: sets the IP address to be used as the source IP for tunneling (encapsulation)
-- ovn_hostname: assign a host name for the ovs instance In the `[compute:vars]` section, assign the following variables:
+- ovn_hostname: assign a host name for the ovs instance
+- vf_representors: VF representor names should be listed separated by commas.
+For example: pf0vf0_r, pf0vf1_r
+- external_interface_ids: external interface name from ovn separated by commas, for example: bf1pf0vf0,bf1pf0vf1.
+Note: it is the same name that was provided to the InterfaceConfig API call.

+Note: The order of "vf_representors" and "external_interface_ids" is significant.
+Each element's position in the first list corresponds to the name at the same position in the second list.

+In the `[compute:vars]` section, assign the following variables:
 - uplink_name: ovs port uplink name
 - bridge_name: ovs phaysical bridge name